010001000100000101000001/human-anatomy-quiz/README.md

 ### Data Model Description
 The Human Anatomy Quiz game is designed to test the player's knowledge of human anatomy through a series of multiple-choice questions.
-The game is structured into three main parts: the main menu, the instructions, and the quiz game itself.
+The game is structured into four main parts: the main menu, the instructions, the leaderboard and the quiz game itself.
 Below is a detailed breakdown of the data model and components used in the game.

 ### Components
 1. Questions